 Cross-Curricular:Woodworking teacher Mark Mortensen has been collaborating with teachers in other disciplines to blend woodworking projects with assignments in other subjects.
 As an example, eighth-grade physics students were inspired to use the laser cutter to manufacture catapult components for their trebuchet projects.
 Students who were studying robotics with Upper School Technology Integrator Bruce Schwartz laser-etched scale model replicas of facades of the Morristown Green in order to construct a miniature downtown for a project simulating automated cars.

-Northern New Jersey's timeless and transformative independent education for grades K-8
+Northern New Jersey's timeless and transformative co-ed independent elementary and middle school education for grades K-8.